Bookroo/bookroo.github.io/_posts/2018-02-20-bookroo-interview-with-cale-atkinson.md

 **Bookroo: You always seem to be doing something exciting.
 What’s some of your upcoming work that our community of book lovers should be looking out for?**

 _Cale: I am SUPER EXCITED to say I have two books coming out in 2018 that I both wrote and illustrated. **Off & Away** will be released on June 5th, a story of Jo’s great adventure overcoming her fears. **Sir Simon: Super Scarer** will hit shelves on September 4th.
-Simon let’s you in on the scoop of what being a ghost is all about, while at the same time learning what being a friend is all about.
+Simon lets you in on the scoop of what being a ghost is all about, while at the same time learning what being a friend is all about.
 Aside from those I’m busily writing away, hoping to bring more stories out into the world._

 _Thank you so much for the interview, and thanks to everyone for reading my stories.
 It means the world to me, and I can only hope they find some meaning with you._